E3SM-Project/E3SM-Project.github.io/docs/guide.md

 You can use the `sq` alias defined in the “Useful Aliases” section to check on the status of the job.
 The `NODE` in the output indicates the number of nodes used and is dependent on the `processor_config` / `PELAYOUT` size.

-> [!NOTE]
+!!! note
-> When running on two different machines (such as Compy and Chrysalis) and/or two different compilers, the answers will not be the same, bit-for-bit.
+    When running on two different machines (such as Compy and Chrysalis) and/or two different compilers, the answers will not be the same, bit-for-bit.
 It is not possible using floating point operations to get bit-or-bit identical results across machines/compilers.

 Logs being compressed to `.gz` files is one of the last steps before the job is done and will indicate successful completion of the segment. `less <log>.gz` will let you directly look at a gzipped log.